noahehall/theBookOfNoah/0current/security/websecurity.md

 - client side sessions: web servers send the serializes entire session state (and not just the session ID) in the cookie, this alleviates the need to share session state amongst BFF servers
   - security issues: attackers can manipulate/forge the data stored in the cookie and your BFFs will be none the wiser

+### access control

+- authentication: correctly identifying a user when they return to th site
+- authorization: deciding which actions a user should and shouldnt be able to perform after they've identified themselves
+- permission checking: evaluating authorization at the point in time when a user attmpts to perform an action

 ## People & their prcoesses